-In addition, the securities markets have from time to time experienced significant price and volume fluctuations that are unrelated e operating performance of particular companies.
-These market fluctuations may also materially and adversely affect the market price of common stock.
+In addition, the securities markets have from time to time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies.
+These market fluctuations may also materially and adversely affect the market price of our common stock.